 - CAA Members

 Fun with Nutcracker doesn't stop at the ballet!
 Hold on to your Nutcracker ticket for some holiday savings:

 Save half off admission to the Children's Museum

-The DELTA HOTEL is offering a Special Package for those travelling to Winnipeg to see Nutcracker!
+The DELTA HOTEL and FORT GARRY HOTEL are offering special packages for those travelling to Winnipeg to see Nutcracker!
+Package includes:

 • one-night's accommodation

 • self parking for 1 vehicle